17 killed as wall collapses in TN village following rains

 They also put forth various demands including increase in the solatium from Rs 4 lakh announced by the state government to Rs.25 lakh during a meeting convened by the Collector.
 Earlier, about 500 local people staged a sit-in on the Mettupalayam-Ooty road, seeking the arrest of the land owner, disrupting traffic for nearly an hour.

-Later in the day too, protests were held, reportedly by the relatives of the victims, at the Mettupalayam government hospital where the post-mortem of the bodies was held.
-TV visuals showed some policemen purportedly shoving and assaulting a few protesters.
+Later in the day too, protests were held, reportedly by the relatives of the victims, at the local government hospital where the post-mortem of the bodies was held.
+TV visuals showed some policemen purportedly shoving and assaulting a few protesters..

-Police resorted to a mild cane charge to disperse a crowd which gathered at the hospital, police sources said.
-Another group of villagers, which gathered at the hospital, refused to accept the bodies till the land owner was arrested.

-An argument broke out between them and police personnel following which there was a mild cane charge, police said.
-However, the situation was brought under control, even as the relatives received the bodies from hospital authorites, the sources added..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)